jonnor/ESC-CNN-microcontroller/report/report.md

 Examples of established projects are Dublin City Noise[@DublinCityNoise] with 14 sensors across the city since 2016.
 The Sounds of New York City (SONYC)[@SONYC] project had 56 sound sensors installed as of 2018[@SONYC2019], and the Barcelona Noise Monitoring System[@BarcelonaNoiseMonitoring] had 86 sound sensors[@BarcelonaNoiseMonitoring2018].
-Future projects include CENSE[@CENSE], which plans to install around 150 sensors in Lorient, France[@CENSESensor].
+The CENSE[@CENSE] projects plans to install around 150 sensors in Lorient, France[@CENSESensor].

 ![Illustration of how Sounds of New York City[@SONYC-CPS] system combines sensor networks and citizen reporting with data analysis and to present city experts and agencies with a visual interactive dashboard "Noise Mission Control".](./img/SONYC-CPS.png){ width=50% }

-To keep costs low and support a dense coverage, the sensor nodes are can be designed to operate wirelessly.
+To keep costs low and support a dense coverage, the sensor nodes can be designed to operate wirelessly.
 Communication is done using wireless radio technologies such as WiFi, GSM, NB-IoT or 6LoWPAN.
 The sensor harvests its energy, often using solar power or from streetlights powered at night.
 A battery backup allows the sensor to continue operating also when energy is momentarily unavailable.